kennyjoseph/embedding_impressions/Readme.md

-This repository contains all code and data necessary to replicate all results in the main article and the appendix of our paper *When do Word Embeddings Accurately Reflect Surveys on our Impressions of People?*.
+This repository contains all code and data necessary to replicate all results in the main article and the appendix of our paper *When do Word Embeddings Accurately Reflect Surveys on our Beliefs about People?*.
 If you use the new data we collected, please cite our paper as follows:

 ```

 @inproceedings{joseph_when_2020,
-  title = {{W}hen do {W}ord {E}mbeddings {A}ccurately {R}eflect {S}urveys on our {I}mpressions of {P}eople?},
+  title = {{W}hen do {W}ord {E}mbeddings {A}ccurately {R}eflect {S}urveys on our {Beliefs} about {P}eople?},
   booktitle = {Proceedings of the 58th {{Annual Meeting}} of the {{Association}} for {{Computational Linguistics}} ({{ACL}}'2020)},
   author = {Joseph, Kenneth and Morgan, Jonathan M.},
   year = {2020}